 WFHSv2-REQ-283727/A-WifiHotspotOnBoardClient identifies the vehicle region

-The WifiHotspotOnBoardClient shall be responsible for determining whether the vehicle region is NA (United States or Canada), China or Europe.
+The WifiHotspotOnBoardClient shall be responsible for determining whether the vehicle region is NA, China, Europe or Brazil.
 Refer to WFHSv2-REQ-283642-Diagnostic Specification Reference.
 The WifiHotspotOnBoardClient shall apply this information to other requirements defined throughout this document in order to fulfill the objectives of those requirements.

 WFHSv2-REQ-283728/A-WifiHotspotServer identifies the vehicle region